mebabo1/menano/README.md

 ```
 Recently, many people's glibc wine builds have stopped updating.

+32-bit games do not recognize 8-core cpu 4-7 set

+Some games are CPU intensive, and even with the correct settings, the game will crash unexpectedly.
+In these cases, switching the game to windowed mode will help.

 [How do I work with exe files?](https://youtu.be/2_HRNpfYb4E?si=xfyPsoTDXvwhWlmM)

 [How do I change my desktop image?](https://youtu.be/37OT0TS5n1Q?si=XWKP_RtksVkA_rUs)